himasree-d/chirp_social_media_app/README.md

-# Haven - Social Media Platform
+# Chirp - Social Media Platform

-Haven is a premium, real-time social platform built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.io.
+Chirp is a premium, real-time social platform built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.io.
 It focuses on a clean aesthetic (warm neutrals, moss green) and smooth user experiences.

 ## Features
 - **Secure Authentication**: JWT-based user login and registration.